MohammadrezaAmani/MohammadrezaAmani/README.md

 =====================

 <p align="center">
-Hey, it's Mohammadreza, I don't have much to say, if you need to know something about me, you can find it in my <a href="./CVFiles/MohammadrezaAmaniCV.V3.0.1.en.pdf"> Resume </a>.
+Hey, it's Mohammadreza, I don't have much to say, if you need to know something about me, you can find it in my <a href="./CVFiles/MohammadrezaAmaniCV.V3.0.1.en.pdf"> Resume </a> or <a href="https://MohammadrezaAmani.github.io/"> Website </a>.

 current life status: `ALIVE🌲`